 Crisp White Shirt

 I really enjoy having a chambray shirt in my closet year-round, but especially during the spring.
 It looks so classic and fresh with white jeans, khaki pants and other wardrobe essentials.
+While I’m wearing mine as a jacket below, I generally wear it as a shirt.

 Short Sleeve T-Shirts